jeremyfelt/webconference-2014/talk.md

 Include everyone.

-Your version control is only as good as how you use it.
+Version control is only as good as how you use it.
 It will benefit everyone on your team if everyone becomes familiar with the concepts and starts using them for projects.
 Being aware of how code gets to production is the first step.
 Having a method to contribute to that flow is the second.

 Now this gets a bit tough.
 The best way to use Git is at the command line.
 If you're on GitHub, a cross platform app is available, but does a very poor job of encouraging best version control practices.
 I would recommend teaching some command line basics first so that everybody is on the first page together.
 It would be helpful to aid in creating workflows using other apps as well so that everyone can use what they're comfortable with.